comunica/Article-ISWC2018-Resource/content/features.md

 ### SPARQL query evaluation

+SPARQL is the standard query language for RDF data.
-The most important feature of a SPARQL engine is its ability to evaluate SPARQL queries.
+Therefore, the most important feature of an RDF query engine is its ability to evaluate SPARQL queries.
 At the time of writing, the TPF-client, rdflib.js, rdfstore-js, and Comunica support SPARQL 1.0, and a subset of SPARQL 1.1.
 ARQ and RDFLib are fully SPARQL 1.1 compliant.